-Korcula’s main claim to fame is that it is the birth place of Marco Polo and for being a rather a majestic walled town.
-Korcula is located on the Peljesac Channel and many of the buildings are built in the Venetian style, fully showcasing the Italian influence on Croatia.
+Korcula’s main claim to fame is that it is the birthplace of Marco Polo and for being one of the prettiest walled towns in all of Croatia.

 10.)
 Hvar Town

-Hvar Town is often likened to France’s sunny St. Tropez due its popularity as a premier holiday destination (case in point, the number of yachts you’ll find here in the summer months).
-It’s also got a plethora ornate buildings, impressive squares, and opulent cathedrals just waiting to be explored when you visit.
+Hvar Town is often likened to France’s sunny St. Tropez due to its popularity as a premier holiday destination (case in point, the number of yachts you’ll find here in the summer months).
+Plus, it’s also got a plethora of ornate buildings, impressive squares, and opulent cathedrals just waiting to be explored when you visit.

 If you’re not into partying, you might wanna skip this around Yacht week.
-If however you are into partying rather decadently – Yacht week is the exact time you should be planning on being here!
+If however, you are into partying rather decadently – Yacht week is the exact time you should be planning on being here.
+The city transforms.